Skip to main content

 Frequently asked questions

-How do you recognise an authentic Haussmannian apartment in Paris?
+How do you recognise an authentic Haussmannian flat in Paris?

-An authentic Haussmannian apartment (1853-1914) is distinguished by several features: ceiling height of at least 2.80 m (often 3 m or more on the noble floors), ceiling mouldings and cornices, marble fireplaces, herringbone or chevron parquet flooring, double doors between reception rooms.
-Beware of post-Haussmannian buildings (1900-1930) sometimes sold as Haussmannian: they share certain codes but present notable structural differences.
+An authentic Haussmannian flat (1853-1914) is marked by several features: a ceiling height of at least 2.80 m (often 3 m or more on the noble floors), ceiling mouldings and cornices, marble fireplaces, herringbone or chevron parquet, and double doors between reception rooms.
+Beware of post-Haussmannian buildings (1900-1930) sometimes sold as Haussmannian: they share certain codes but differ structurally.

-What is the average price of a Haussmannian apartment in Paris in 2026?
+What is the average price of a Haussmannian flat in Paris in 2026?

-Is renovation more expensive in a Haussmannian apartment?
+Is renovation more expensive in a Haussmannian flat?

-Yes, on average 20 to 40% more than a standard apartment.
-The specific constraints include: ceiling height (more wall surface to treat), preservation of original features (mouldings, parquet), strict co-ownership rules on modifications (walls are often load-bearing), and electrical upgrades in old buildings.
+Yes, on average 20 to 40% more than in a standard flat.
+The particular constraints include ceiling height (more wall surface to treat), the preservation of original features (mouldings, parquet), strict co-ownership rules on alterations (walls are often load-bearing), and rewiring in old buildings.
 Expect between 1,200 and 2,000 euros/m² for a full renovation.